Leadership Elections FAQs

 When are the results announced?

-The Leadership Elections results will be announced first in the Students’ Union at our Results Celebration on 29 February.
-You can also keep an eye out on our social media channels for updated results as they’re announced on the night!
+The Leadership Election results will be announced from Friday 14th March.
+You can also keep an eye out on our social media channels for updated results as they’re announced!

 Can I run if I’m in my first or second year?